AmpelProject/ampelproject.github.io/_astronomy/ztf/index.md

 ## Live database query

-The [live query API](https://ampel.zeuthen.desy.de/api/live/docs) allows you to query stocks (astronomical transients) that currently being tracked by the Ampel "live" instance at DESY.
+The [live query API](https://ampel.zeuthen.desy.de/api/live/docs) allows you to query stocks (astronomical transients) that are currently being tracked by the Ampel "live" instance at DESY.
 This API is experimental and subject to change at any time.

 To use this API, you must join the [AmpelProject organization](https://github.com/AmpelProject), and visit [this link](https://ampel.zeuthen.desy.de/api/auth/token) in a web browser to retrieve an access token.
 This may ask you to authorize the `ampel-auth-test` app to read your organization memberships.
 Once authorized, you should see content like this: